Tharun-Ninja/d4rkc0deCTF-2022/writeUps/crypto/crypto.md

-In the read note function a `count` parameter is passed, and its been checked if it is equal to 1, so the flag must be in note no. 1, then the script is checking if the `len(ciphertext) % len(key) == 0` therefore we have tor the right key length that is divides the length of ciphertext
+In the read note function a `count` parameter is passed, and its been checked if it is equal to 1, so the flag must be in note no. 1, then the script is checking if the `len(ciphertext) % len(key) == 0` therefore we have to input the right key length that is divides the length of ciphertext

 ![check_key_len.png](./images/check_key_len.png)